 In Avalon Health Care - San Andreas, 3.72% of Patients had Serious Falls

 This datapoint is a measure of the percent of long-term residents which experienced a fall which resulted in severe injury.
 This is one of the statistics we use in calculating our nursing grades.

 In Avalon Health Care - San Andreas, 1.94% of Patients had UTIs

-This is the percentage of residents that have had a urinary tract infection.
+This tells you the percent of residents who sustained a urinary tract infection.
 Urinary tract infections are considered by many experts to be a barometer of nursing care .
 UTI's are often associated with a nursing home with worse hygiene protocols.
 However, this statistic may also be skewed for certain nursing homes due to varying reporting standards for infections.

 Appropriately Uses Anti-Psychotic Medication